 No one could have predicted that a global pandemic would hold the entire world in its deadly grip for months on end, but it happened.
 This tragedy has injected grief, sorrow, and uncertainty into communities across the world, throughout the United States, and all corners of Arlington, Texas—our home.

 Such a tidal wave of change and fear overwhelming our daily lives has, of course, made many feel powerless, but there is a way to prepare for the worst so you never have to feel this helpless again.
-You can take charge of your family’s future by planning your estate with the help of a top estate planning attorney in Arlington, Texas.
+You can take charge of your family’s future by planning your estate with the help of top estate planning attorneys in Arlington, Texas.

 The estate planning attorneys at Jackson, Landrith & Kulesz, PC understand the importance of having a sturdy, thorough estate plan that can hold up under every manner of legal pressure.
 And we have seen the COVID-19 pandemic highlight the urgency of planning for the unexpected.
 We can help.
 Reach out to our firm to begin your estate planning journey today.